JithendarKota/Zomato-prediction/README.md

 2. Loading required Libraries

 3. Loading the Dataset

- 4.Understanding the Data
+4. Understanding the Data

-6.Exploratory data analysis:
+5. Exploratory data analysis:

    a) Which restaurant has highest outlets in Bangaluru?